 - Add fried cubes and saute for 2 minutes.
 Add the spring onion greens.

 - Serve paneer chilli hot as a starter.

 - Add 1 tsp corn flour & half cup water to a bowl.
 Stir well and make a lump free liquid.
 You can also add a tsp or more tomato ketchup.
-Pour the mixture to the hot pan at step 6.
+Pour the mixture to the hot pan.
 Stir well.
 The mixture comes to a boil and thickens, then add paneer.
 Off the stove.
 Adjust more or less water, corn flour, salt as needed to get make more gravy.

 How to make chilli paneer recipe